In the Beginning, You Felt a Magical Emotional Connection

 I get it.

-You had a good foundation but the complexities of living as a LGBT couple in a straight world put strain on an otherwise stable couple.
+You had a good foundation but the complexities of living as a lesbian couple in a straight world put strain on an otherwise stable couple.
 You have had to face things as individuals and as a couple and haven’t always had the communication abilities to do this successfully.
 All these challenges are fraying your connection.
 If we understand it, we have ways to address it.

 Having tools to navigate through complicated conversations without hurting one another.